Wine with Pizza & Pasta: The Italian Food & Wine Pairing Guide 2025

 Whether you’re craving a classic Margherita with a glass of Chianti or a rich lamb pappardelle matched with Aglianico, our expert team is here to guide you.
 Explore our thoughtfully curated wine list and discover new favourites alongside authentic Italian flavours.

 Ready to taste these perfect pairings?
-Book your table at ‘O Ver today and let us elevate your next meal with exceptional wine and food combinations.
+Book your table at ‘O Ver Borough today and let us elevate your next meal with exceptional wine and food combinations.

 Frequently Asked Questions